oyarsa/graphmind/README.md

 uv run python example.py [..args]
 ```

-No need to set up a virtual environment or install dependencies. `uv run` will take care
+You don't to set up a virtual environment or install dependencies. `uv run` will take
-of that automatically.
+care of that automatically.

 If you're running Python scripts or commands (e.g. see `preprocess` below), you can omit
 the `python`.
 Real example: